mabel-dev/opteryx.dev/docs/sql-reference/adv-sample-data.md

 # Sample Data

-Opteryx has three built-in relations for demonstration and testing.
+There are three built-in relations for demonstration and testing.

 &emsp;`$satellites` (8 columns, 177 rows)
 &emsp;`$planets` (20 columns, 9 rows) **#plutoisaplanet**